Steingaden Abbey: Dissolution

 Steingaden Abbey was dissolved in 1803 during the secularisation of Bavaria.
 The monastic buildings were bought at auction by the Meyer brothers from Aarau, who demolished them in 1819, except for the wing containing the Romanesque cloisters.

 Welfenmünster

-The former abbey church, the Welfenmünster, dedicated to Saint John the Baptist, is a Romanesque building of the 1170s under an extravagant Rococo refurbishment carried out by Johann Georg Bergmüller throughout the whole of the 1740s.
+The former abbey church, the Welfenmünster (Guelph Minster), dedicated to Saint John the Baptist, is a Romanesque building of the 1170s under an extravagant Rococo refurbishment carried out by Johann Georg Bergmüller throughout the whole of the 1740s.
 It survived the dissolution as the parish church of Steingaden, which it remains.
+The four-column high altar was built around 1663.

 The abbey church was the place of burial of the founder, Welf VI, who died in 1191, and his son Welf VII, who predeceased his father in 1167.
 Their elaborate tomb was destroyed in 1525.
-The church retained however a carved sandstone panel of the Welf arms, dating from about 1200 which may well have formed part of the destroyed tomb.
+The church retained however a carved sandstone panel of the Welf arms, dating from about 1193 which may well have formed part of the destroyed tomb.
 Apart from seals and seal impressions this is the oldest known surviving heraldic representation in Germany.
 The panel was acquired by the Bayerisches Nationalmuseum in Munich in 1861.
+In 1750 epitaphs of Welf VI and Welf VII were placed on the second pair of pillars in the central nave.
+Their grave is indicated by a metal plate embedded in the floor of the central aisle.
+The two Guelphs are also depicted on a fresco by Johann Georg Bergmüller above the organ.

+In the late Gothic vestibule with its net vaults, a remnant of a Renaissance painting has been preserved in the form of the “Guelph Genealogy”, which was uncovered in 1951 on the north wall.
+The paintings show the lineage of the House of Welf (the Guelphs) from the ancestor Albert Azzo I, Margrave of Milan, to Welf VII, as well as the founding of the two elder house monasteries of the Guelphs, Rottenbuch Abbey and Weingarten Abbey (where most of the older Guelphs are buried).
+The large picture field on the right above the door illustrates the funeral procession of Duke Welf VI.